spacelift-io/user-documentation/docs/concepts/worker-pools/README.md

 !!! warning
     Don't forget to store the `spacelift.key` file (private key) in a secure location.
 You’ll need it later, when launching workers in your worker pool.

-You can set up your worker pool from the Spacelift UI by navigating to Worker Pools section of your account, or you can also create it programmatically using the `spacelift_worker_pool` resource type within the [Spacelift Terraform provider](../../vendors/terraform/terraform-provider.md).
+You can set up your worker pool from the Spacelift UI by navigating to Worker Pools section of your account, or you can also create it programmatically using the `spacelift_worker_pool` resource type within the [Spacelift OpenTofu/Terraform provider](../../vendors/terraform/terraform-provider.md).

 ### Navigate to Worker Pools